projection-engine/projection-engine/COMMIT_NOTES.md

-- Visual adjustments across main layout
+- Fixed camera tracker not stopping when switching to preferences or UI tabs
-- Fixing some camera bugs
+- Visual changes to editor
-- Removed content-browser "create" dropdown
+- Fixed resizable bar